The History of the Dc-3( Dakota) With the Indian Air Force

 The Selection of the Dakota

-The Indian Air force after its inception in 1932 was a poor cousin of the Royal Air Force.
+The Indian Air force was formed in 1932 after the recommendation of the Skeene Committee.
+At the start, it was a poor cousin of the Royal Air Force.
 Even during the war it only had a subsidiary role as the entire operations were handled by the RAF.
 The IAF was also not given any responsibility for the transportation of supplies to China over the Himalayas in the supply chain as it did not have any transport aircraft.
 This airlift was handled by the USAAF and RAF.

 Induction into No 12 Squadron

 In 1946 No 12 Squadron was created at Karachi and was allotted 10 Dakotas.
-The start was not auspicious as just as the aircraft had been ferried to Karachi, a tropical storm burst on the scene.
+The start was not auspicious.
+Just as the aircraft had been ferried to Karachi, a tropical storm burst on the scene.
 The severity of the storm took everybody by surprise and one DC -3 was lost beyond economical repair.
-The reason for this was that as yet there was no hanger for the Daks and the planes were parked in the open.
-Later it was sold as salvage.
+The reason for this was that there was no hanger for the Daks and the planes were parked in the open.
+Later it was sold as scrap.

 The other 9 aircraft weathered the storm and the training schedule of the IAF pilots commenced on them.
 With partition looming over the sub-continent and the chance that British rule would end No 12 Squadron was moved out of Karachi to India.
 Later Karachi became part of Pakistan